chrisjonesBSU/mosdef-containers/README.md

 apptainer exec --nv mosdef_hoomd_gpu.sif python hoomd_simulation.py
 ```

+Here, the command is `apptainer exec --nv path-to-image-file executable path-to-script` where `mosdef_hoomd_gpu.sif` is the file created by `apptailer pull`, `python` is the executable and `hoomd_simulation.py` is the file to be ran in the container.
+The `--nv` flags ensures apptainer passes Nvidia information and resources to the containerized environment.

 ## More HPC and Research-based Examples
 The above are simple examples to illustrate how to pull and run a command with an image.
 Examples that are more applicable to performing research are provided in [examples](examples).